cilium/tetragon/README.md

-Critically, Tetragon allows hooking deep in the kernel where data structures can not be manipulated by user space applications avoiding common issues with syscall tracing where data are incorrectly read, malicious altered by attackers or missing due to page faults and other user/kernel boundary errors.
+Critically, Tetragon allows hooking deep in the kernel where data structures can not be manipulated by user space applications avoiding common issues with syscall tracing where data is incorrectly read, malicious altered by attackers, or missing due to page faults and other user/kernel boundary errors.

-Many of the Tetragon developers are also kernel developers by leveraging this knowledge base Tetragon has created a set of tracing policies that can solve many common observability and security use cases.
+Many of the Tetragon developers are also kernel developers.
+By leveraging this knowledge base Tetragon has created a set of tracing policies that can solve many common observability and security use cases.

 ### eBPF Kernel Aware ##

-Tetragon through eBPF has access to the Linux kernel state.
+Tetragon, through eBPF, has access to the Linux kernel state.
 Tetragon can then join this kernel state with Kubernetes awareness or user policy to create rules enforced by the kernel in real time.
 This allows annotating and enforcing process namespace and capabilities, sockets to processes, process file descriptor to filenames and so on.
-For example when an application changes its privileges we can create a policy to trigger an alert or even kill the process before it has a chance to complete the syscall and potentially run additional syscalls.
+For example, when an application changes its privileges we can create a policy to trigger an alert or even kill the process before it has a chance to complete the syscall and potentially run additional syscalls.